dgnsrekt/nitter_scraper/README.md

 * birthday and is_private are not implemented in the profile.
 * If the user does not have a banner the user_id cannot be scraped.
 * The user_id cannot be scraped from tweets.
-* Tweet entries have not been implemented yet.

 ## Prerequisites